tullyz/mouse-volume/readme.txt

 Since the initial volume is 3 and the maximum volume is 50, if you want to change it, change the value of ~/mouse-volume/index.js

+*** How to add AutoAtart feature to Volumio 3 ***    (added 13/3/2022)

+1. First of all, install "mouse-volume" in your raspberry pi.

+2. Then, add 　socket.emit('play');　 in   ~/mouse-volume/index.js .

+// set initial volume value
+var vol = 10;
+socket.emit('volume', vol);

+// auto start
+socket.emit('play');

+3. Finally add  sleep 30s  in /etc/rc.local .

+sleep 30s
+node /home/volumio/mouse-volume/index.js &

+Note) It took 30 seconds for Raspberry Pi 4, but if it is not automatically played on a slow model such as zero, it needs to be longer.

+4. After restarting it, you should be able to play the stations or songs in the playlist (Queue) at startup automatically.